xiaobailong24/generative-ai-kmp/README.md

 Try these apps built with this SDK by the community:

 - [joreilly/GeminiKMP](https://github.com/joreilly/GeminiKMP): Kotlin Multiplatform sample that uses Gemini Generative AI APIs.
 Runs on Android, iOS, Desktop, WearOS and Wasm-based Compose for Web.

+*(Have you built anything on top of this SDK?
+Let's add it here)*

 ## Documentation